harrison7/startup/README.md

 - **Images** - Images are integrated with website

 ## JavaScript deliverable
-For this deliverable I made my .
+For this deliverable I made my website interactable with JavaScript.

 - **JavaScript support for future login.** - The username is saved and displayed on the leaderboard
 - **JavaScript support for future database data** - User save data is saved in arrays and in an object